 About

-Jesús joined the Next Festival of Emerging Artists in June 2024 for performances with guest artists Curtis Stewart and Seth-Parker Woods in Chatham and New York City, as well as a residency at Gibney Dace, working with composers & choreographers to create new interdisciplinary pieces, with mentorship from choreographer Sidra Bell, and composer Aaron Kernis.
-In the summer of 2017, Jesus was a fellow at the National Orchestral Institute, The orchestra’s NAXOS-recorded album of orchestral works by Harbison, Stucky, and Ruggles was later nominated at the 2018 GRAMMYs for "Best Orchestral Performance.”
+Jesús joined the Next Festival of Emerging Artists in June 2024 for performances with guest artists Curtis Stewart and Seth-Parker Woods in Chatham and New York City, as well as a residency at Gibney Dace, creating new pieces with mentorship from choreographer Sidra Bell and composers Peter Askim & Aaron Kernis.
+His recording credits include Bacewicz & Bartók: Folk Dances for Two Violins (ft.
+Ayrton Pisco), and the National Orchestral Institute’s Grammy-nominated album, Harbison, Ruggles, & Stucky: Orchestral Works (“Best Orchestral Performance” 2018).

-In the summers of 2017 and 2018, Jesús was a participant of the Domaine Forget International Music Academy in Quebec where he had the opportunity to work with renowned artists including Noah-Bendix Balgley, Midori Goto, and Mark Fewer.
-He has also attended Indiana University’s String Academy, where he worked with Sarah Kapustin.
-In 2015, he participated in SDYS’ 70th anniversary China tour, performing in four sold-out symphony concerts in the cities of Beijing, Shanghai, and Yantai.
+He attended the Domaine Forget International Music Academy in Quebec (summers 2017, 2018), where he had the opportunity to study with renowned artists including Noah-Bendix Balgley, Midori Goto, and Mark Fewer.
+He has also trained at Indiana University’s String Academy, where he worked with Sarah Kapustin.

 Jesús graduated with a Bachelor of Music in Violin Performance from San Diego State University, where he studied with Dr. Pei-Chun Tsai Liebhaber.
 He currently maintains a private violin studio, and is an orchestra coach at Mira Mesa High School and Point Loma High School.